 so, i have audhd and extreme ocd, both of which are fairly “destigmatized” (in quotes for a reason i’ll explain later!), and lots of people do understand what it’s like to have those, or have lots of sympathy and understanding.

-however, i also have histrionic personality disorder, a cluster b disorder characterized by an EXTREME need for attention and EXTREME attention seeking behavior, basically basing your personality off of how you think you’d get the most attention, and schizoaffective disorder, which is sort of like a halfway point between schizophrenia and bipolar disorder.
+however, i also have histrionic personality disorder, a cluster b disorder characterized by an EXTREME need for attention and EXTREME attention seeking behavior, basically basing your personality off of how you think you’d get the most attention.

 destigmatizing